InfamousBidoof91/Main.java/README.md

-# Main.java
+# PixelArt
-Sets up the JFrame, which allows the Pixel Art to be created.
+Pixel Art which uses the Java Graphics Class.